 - 1/2 teaspoon cinnamon

 - Maple syrup, nut butter, or yogurt to top as desired

 - Add the shredded carrot to a heat-safe bowl.
 Boil a kettle of water and pour over carrot.
 Let sit for 3-5 minutes.
-Drain well.
+Drain well and pat dry.

 - Heat a nonstick or cast iron pan or griddle over medium-heat.
 Add a sliver of butter, let melt, and swirl to cover pan.

 - Cook batter, about 1/4 cup at a time and spreading thinly, for about 2-3 minutes per side or until set around the edges and lightly browned.

 - Add more butter and repeat to cook the rest of the pancakes.

 - Serve warm with maple syrup, nut butter, or yogurt, depending on your preference.